Sometime in your nursing career, one of these will probably happen to you (if it hasn’t already).

 Ooooh, now we’re getting into the FUN stuff.
 As if the pain of blocked ducts wasn’t bad enough, many women will go on to develop mastitis as a result.
 I wrote this section after just recovering from a terrible blocked duct situation, which then caused mastitis.
 It was so awesome.
 I got to spend the whole weekend in bed with a killer headache and fever while my husband was off at a video game tournament (is that grounds for divorce?).

-I put Baby Einstein on the TV and slept on the floor next to her, while she played on her activity mat and prayed that the house didn’t catch on fire.
+I put Baby Einstein on the TV and slept on the floor next to my daughter while she played on her activity mat and prayed that the house didn’t catch on fire.
 Good times.

 Puerperal mastitis is inflammation of the breast associated with breastfeeding or weaning.
 It is caused by blocked milk ducts, excessive supply, and engorgement.
 It is relatively common among nursing moms: about 1 in 5 will get it.